 Linking between Polarion and C code

-Once artifacts such as system requirements or software requirements are available from Polarion, they can be linked to any other artifact type that is supported by YAKINDU Traceability, for example, architectural design artifacts in UML/SysML or Matlab or to test cases in the tool of your choice.
+Once artifacts such as system requirements or software requirements are available from Polarion, they can be linked to any other artifact type that is supported by YAKINDU Traceability (now itemis ANALYZE), for example, architectural design artifacts in UML/SysML or Matlab or to test cases in the tool of your choice.
 Please find a complete list of supported artifact types on our website.